vmez/compas/README.md

 My interest in the anaysis, is to reproduce the work of ProPublica to understand better the intricacies the debate.
-I am using the dataset they collected from the Broward County Clerk's Office in 2016 as a reference, since up until today, Northpointe - now called Equivant - has yet to release the data and techniques behind their technology.
+I am using the dataset they collected from the Broward County Clerk's Office, Florida in 2016 as a reference, since up until today, Northpointe - now called Equivant - has yet to release the data and techniques behind their technology.

 * ProPublica's github repository I am using as a reference: https://github.com/propublica/compas-analysis